gupta-ji6/ayushgupta.tech/src/content/about/index.md

   - HTML5 & CSS3
 ---

 Howdy!
 I'm Ayush Gupta.
 A web & mobile app developer, who enjoys building, learning and exploring things that live on the web.
-Popularly known as GuptaJi.
+Fondly known as GuptaJi.

 I'm currently working as a React Native Developer at [FirstCry](https://www.firstcry.com/), Asia's largest online shopping store for kids & baby products.